-In 2014, the Organization received a \$100,000 permanently restricted contribution.
-Earnings from the donor-imposed endowment fund are to provide ongoing support of the Tomales Bay research programs.
+The donor-imposed endowment fund was started in 2014, when the Organization received a \$100,000 permanently restricted contribution.
+In February 2018, the Organization received an additional \$100,000 permanently restricted contribution.
+Earnings from the donor-imposed endowment fund are to provide ongoing support of the Tomales Bay research and Palomarin programs.